 To use the online service, drivers will need to register with GOV.UK Verify to prove who they are online.

 We did the research

-We’ve become used to developing services based on user needs – this project was no different.
-It was a refreshing journey of discovery, as we didn’t have any pre-conceived ideas that digital was the answer!
+We’ve become used to developing services based on user needs, and this project was no different.
+It was a refreshing journey of discovery, as we had no preconceived ideas that digital was the answer!

 Last year we conducted extensive research and insight into the current service.
 As well as traditional surveys, we visited 43 UK towns and cities to interview people with various medical conditions.
 This helped us understand how their conditions affected them on a day-to-day basis.